NoThrowForwardIt/PoC-GTFO-mirror/README.md

-# PoC-GTFO-mirror-
+# PoC-GTFO-mirror
 # Proof of Concept or Get The Fuck Out is one of my all-time favorite zines.

-PoC||GTFO 00, August 2013, An epistle from the desk of Rt.
+#PoC||GTFO 00#, August 2013, An epistle from the desk of Rt.
 Revd.
 Pastor Manul Laphroaig

 PoC||GTFO 01, October 2013, An Epistle to the 10th H2HC in São Paulo, From the writing desk, not the raven, of Rt.
 Revd.
 Preacherman Pastor Manul Laphroaig